 - Are ferries a normal part of commuting?

-This one-step stops us from overthinking.
+This one step stops us from overthinking.
 In some cities, the metro will cover 90% of what we need.
 In others, we’ll use a mix—like metro plus bus, or tram plus walking.

 If we’re arriving by plane, we also check the “airport to city” options early.
-It helps to know whether there’s an express train, a standard line, a bus, or a fixed-fare taxi system.
+It helps to know whether there’s an express train, a standard line, a bus, or a fixed‑fare taxi system.
+When we’re still in the planning stage, we often use KAYAK not just for flights, but to get a feel for airport locations and basic transfer options.

 Read maps like a local (colours, codes, connections)

 Most transport maps are designed to be simple once we know what to look for.
+Instead of trying to read every detail, we focus on a few key elements.

 - Line colours: Each line is usually a colour, and that colour shows up on signs at stations.